 Teams

-Robot Football has been growing since 2008, with several teams currently under development, and we are looking to further expand the number of participating programs.
+Robot Football has been growing since 2008, with several teams currently under development.
+We are looking to further expand the number of participating programs.

 Learn More